aaronparker/aaronparker.github.io/_posts/2023-04-09-support-frontline-workers-on-shared-virtual-desktops.md

 [![Outlook web application]({{site.baseurl}}/media/2023/04/OutlookPwa.png)]({{site.baseurl}}/media/2023/04/OutlookPwa.png)

 Microsoft Outlook as a web application.
-The application experience is very similar to the preview of the new Outlook desktop application.
+The application experience is similar to the preview of the new Outlook desktop application.
 {:.figcaption}

 OneNote requires a user specific URL, so adding OneNote as a web application doesn't work as intended, so I've not included it in the example approach here.